 The corporation's tax return is due by the 15th day of the fourth month following the close of the tax year.
-Due to the observance of Emancipation Day, returns filed on April 18, 2011 will be considered timely filed for the April 15 deadline.

 A farmer's cooperative (described in Section 1381 of the Internal Revenue Code) has until the 15th day of the 10th month following the end of its taxable year to file its annual Indiana return.
 A real estate mortgage investment conduit's (REMIC's) return is due by the 15th day of the fifth month following the close of its taxable year.
 The entity's final state return is due 30 days from the filing due date of Form 1066 following the date the REMIC ceased to exist.